-If your child has an Educational Health Care Plan the school application and placement process will be dealt with by the Special Education Needs Team for your area.
+If your child has an Educational Health Care Plan the school application and placement process will be dealt with by the Westmorland and Furness Special Education Needs Team.

-Most children with an EHCP can, with appropriate support, have their needs met in any local school.
+Most children with an EHCP can, with appropriate support, have their needs met in their local school.
 Occasionally, a child's needs are such that they can only be met at a particular school.
 This may, for example, be a school which has been adapted to cater for children with mobility problems.
-In these circumstances it is the Local Authority's responsibility to offer your child a place in a school that is best able to meet their needs.
-This school will be named in your child's an EHCP and your child would be given priority when allocating places.
+Where a child has an EHCP you have the right to request a particular school is named in Section I of the EHCP.
+It is the Local Authority's responsibility to offer your child a place in a school that is best able to meet their needs.
+If your child already has an EHCP your preferred option will be discussed with you at the transition review that will take place during the year prior to transferring to a new school.
+This will usually happen in the Autumn term.
+If your child is due to transition in September, you should receive a finalised EHCP naming the setting that your child is to attend by 15 February 2026.